DaveBeer/taxme/README.md

 taxme 2018 tax DataLabels.cfg BTC.csv ETH.csv
 ```

-which depending on input data may output for example (income - cost = gain/loss):
+which depending on input data may output for example:

 > Gains for BTC: 1600 - 1200 = 400
 > Gains for ETH: 5850 - 6000 = -150
 > Total gains for year 2018: 7450 - 7200 = 250

+Income, cost and gain or loss for each asset is reported in form `income - cost = gain/loss`.
+For complete example including all input and output files see [example](/example).

 ## Input files